DanielShermanSchool/MotoReMinder/README.md

 ###  MotoReMinder is a handy tool for car owners that helps you remember when it's time for vehicle maintenance based on how much you've driven your car.

-MotoReMinder also works with cars using OBD-II scanners.
-If you have one, you can link it to the app, and it will automatically track your mileage.
-When it's time for maintenance, MotoReMinder will send you helpful notifications to keep your car in great shape.

 ###  Have a car and want to keep track?

-Certainly, I can help you simplify your installation instructions for users who may not be familiar with computers.
-Here's a more user-friendly version:

 **For Windows:**